RWS/studio-api-docs/apiconcepts/terminology/settingup_the_visual_studio_project.md

 Make sure the resource file access modifier is set to *public* and that you treat it as an *embedded* resource.

 Open the **MyTerminologyProviderWinFormsUI.cs** class.
-This class controls how the plug-in manifests in the SDL Trados Studio UI.
+This class controls how the plug-in manifests in the <Var:ProductName> UI.
 Change the **TypeName** and **TypeDescription** members as shown below.

 How to build and load the plugin in SDL Studio
 ---------------------------------------------
 Build the assembly.
-The project is automatically configured to build the plug-in file into the *%AppData%\Roaming\SDL\SDL Trados Studio\ <Var:ProductVersion>\Plugins\Packages\** folder.
-After you have built the plug-in, you should find the SDL Terminology Provider Plug-in 2015.sdlplugin file in the folder.
+The project is automatically configured to build the plug-in file into the *%AppData%\Roaming\SDL\SDL Trados Studio\ <Var:VersionNumber>\Plugins\Packages\** folder.
+After you have built the plug-in, you should find the Terminology Provider1.sdlplugin file in the folder.
 Start <Var:ProductName>.
 As the plug-in is not yet officially signed by SDL, you will see the following message when starting the application:
 <img style="display:block; " src="images/Plugin_NotSigned.jpg" />
 For the moment, ignore this message and click **Yes** to make sure that <Var:ProductName> extracts the plug-in file.
-Once <Var:ProductName> is started, you should find the sub-folder *SDL Terminology Provider Plug-in 2015* under <em>%AppData%\Roaming\SDL\SDL Trados Studio\ <Var:ProductVersion>\Plugins\Unpacked\ </em>.
+Once <Var:ProductName> is started, you should find the sub-folder *Terminology Provider1* under <em>%AppData%\Roaming\SDL\SDL Trados Studio\ <Var:VersionNumber>\Plugins\Unpacked\ </em>.
 This sub-folder contains the unpacked plug-in assemblies.

 > [!NOTE]
 > To officially sign the plugin, send the sdlplugin file to app-signing@sdl.com.